mdavids/rfc/content/draft-davids-forsalereg-05.md

 _for-sale.example.com.
 IN TXT "v=FORSALE1;https://buy.example.com/"
 ~~~

 An interested party notices this signal and can visit the URI mentioned for further information.
-The TXT record can also be processed by automated tools, but see the (#security, use title) section for possible risks.
+The TXT record
+may also be processed by automated tools, but see the (#security, use title) section for possible risks.

 As an alternative, a mailto: URI could also be used: